 Get your hair curl-ready.

-You should have fully dry hair before you start curling.
+You should have fully dry hair before you use a flat iron.
 Wet or damp hair will not hold a curl.
 It’s fine to curl second or third-day hair because the oils and dirt give the curls grit and hold.
 If you are curling on freshly washed hair, you can blow dry and apply mousse beforehand.

 Detangle your locks well with a comb.
 Make sure the mane is not coated with product.
 Next, apply a heat protectant on the lengths of the hair.
-I always emphasize the importance of thermal protection before heat styling for preventing damage.
+I always emphasize the importance of heat protectant before heat styling for preventing damage.

 If you’re using a frizz control product, run it through your locks as well.